emZubair/dj_mako/README.md

 This is demo project to demonstrate working of MAKO templates in Django.

 #### Setup
-To setup the project locally, clone the repo by typing.
+To setup the project locally, clone the repo by typing. :point_down:
 ```commandline
 # create and activate a virtual environment with python >= 3.8.0